fledge-iot/fledge/docs/rest_api_guide/03_RESTstatistics.rst

 statistics
 ----------

-The *statistics* interface allows the retrieval of live statistics, statistical history and statisitical rates for the Fledge device.
+The *statistics* interface allows the retrieval of live statistics, statistical history and statistical rates for the Fledge device.

-Fledge records a number of statistics values, soem with fixed names and other that reflect the name of a service or an asset.
+Fledge records a number of statistics values, some with fixed names and other that reflect the name of a service or an asset.
 The statistics counters with fixed names are given below.

 .. list-table::
     :widths: 20 50